gardener/landscaper/docs/installation/install-landscaper-controller.md

 Landscaper's Helm chart can be configured with a values file.

 In case of an OCI registry that is not exposed via https, the `allowPlainHttpRegistries` flag can be used.
+In case of an OCI registry using certificates signed by a custom certificate authority, the corresponding certificate authority certificate can be added to the landscapers `truststore`.

 > Note: Landscaper offloads all deployment specific functionality like deploying Helm charts to deployers.
-> By default, the Landscaper deployment contains no deployer so you are unable to reconcile any deploy items.
+> By default, the Landscaper deployment contains no deployer, so you are unable to reconcile any deploy items.
 > But a subset of internal open-source deployers (`helm`, `manifest` and `container`) can be automatically configured.
 > See [below](#internal-and-external-deployers) for more details.